hernanmd/BioSmalltalk/repository/BioFormatters.package/BioRDFLegacyFormatter.class/README.md

-GTRDFLegacyFormatter produces output files for the Fluxus Network program.
+Produces output files for the Fluxus Network program.
 The output corresponds to the RDF legacy formatted files.
 Example:

        11111111111111111111111111
        66666666666666666666666666